FromPointer/study-tutor/vim/vim-color-scheme.md

 ###2.
 Add Color Scheme File
 Download `Color Scheme File` from aboving website, then add the file to `Color Scheme Directory`.

+You can put `the Color-Scheme-File` to default's system directory, or put into `~/.vim/colors` directory.

 ***
 ###3.
 Color Scheme Settings